Managing Student Loans

 This Money Matters module covers basics about paying for school, types of student loans, and repaying loans.
 It’s never too early—or too late—to explore your options for education beyond high school.
 Students have a variety of college options, from two-year community colleges to four-year colleges and universities, to technical, vocational, trade schools, and certificate programs.

 A college education is a long-term investment.
-Almost three out of every four students borrow money to attend college.
+Almost 7 out of 10 students borrow money to attend college.
 Over 700,000 Wisconsin residents have student loan debt.
 It takes an average of 20 years for borrowers to repay their student loans.

 This module takes about 45 minutes to complete.
 By the end of this module, you will be able to…